sporritt/mottle/README.md

 - __touchend__ -> __mouseup__
 - __touchmove__ -> __mousemove__

-In addition, touch-adapter support click, dblclick and contextmenu, by starting a timer on touchstart and
+In addition, touch-adapter supports click, dblclick and contextmenu, by starting a timer on touchstart and then checking if the touchend event happens within a certain threshold afterwards.
+For the `contextmenu` event, touch-adapter looks for a touchstart+touchend using two fingers (this is one way you can do a right-click on the Mac's trackpad).

 ##Usage